ritalin/zig-efsw/README.md

 This package is wrapping it by Zig language.
 This package has tested on MacOS (Ventura) only.

-> [!WARNING]
-> Currenly, modifying a file content led to notify twice on MacOS FSEvent (https://github.com/SpartanJ/efsw/issues/186).
-> So this package uses forked `efsw` and notify a file content change only but not metadata change.
-> In the future, I'll revert to the original reposity with modifying this issue.

 ## Requirement

 * Zig (https://ziglang.org/): version 0.14.0 or latter